-Along the way, I had a hard time finding reliable solutions regarding how I could improve my writing skills and make the most out of them on the Internet.
+For the past 10+ years, I’ve been wearing the communication and storytelling hat daily and put my writing to the test while working in multiple roles: freelancer, volunteer, marketer, copywriter, community builder.
+Along the way, I had a hard time finding reliable solutions regarding improving my writing skills and making the most out of them on the Internet.

 Writing is such a self-conscious act because it forces us to think: What do we believe in, so deeply, that we’ll write it down and share it with others?— Claire Lew (@clairejlew) July 26, 2018

 Even though writing short messages can help us transmit instant information to others, writing in-depth, long-form content comes with big advantages.

 1. Writing can help you gain more clarity

 Putting everything on paper (both digital and offline) helps you draw a clearer picture of your thoughts.

 When you can observe what you wrote, it’s easier to find the red thread.
 You can take notes, underline repetitive snippets, and notice flaws and inconsistencies in your ideas.

 2. Writing improves communication skills